Multilingual Learners (ML)

 Google Voice/Whatsapp: (508) 296-0232

-Renata Jordao – Portuguese Liaison, BIS
+Renata Monteiro – Portuguese Liaison, BIS

-My name is Renata Jordao.
+My name is Renata Monteiro.
 I am originally from Brazil and came to the United States when I was eight.
 I am the Portuguese Liaison at Barnstable Intermediate School.
 Having grown up in Barnstable, I am proud to be a part of the community that fostered my educational journey.
 As a Barnstable graduate, I have a strong connection to the school and its values, making my role even more meaningful.
 As a Portuguese Liaison, I support students and families transitioning into a new language and culture.
 In my role, I serve as a bridge between the school and the Portuguese-speaking community, helping to facilitate communication and understanding.
 I am excited to be a part of the Barnstable Public Schools community and to contribute to the success and growth of our Multilingual Learners.

-Renata Jordao
+Renata Monteiro

 BPS Email: monteiro_renata@mybps.us